Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Yes.

-Gourav
+Gourav Bhama

 Lokesh Bhasin

-Gourav
+Gourav Bhama

-That’s all for my title.
+Understood.
+That’s all from my side.
 Thank you.

-Vinay Lohariwala
+Vinay Kumar Lohariwala

 Thank you.

-Avnish
+Avnish Burman

 Lokesh Bhasin

-Hello.
-Thank you Avnir, you catch the right thing.
-And I covered this in my opening remark that we are at the EBITDA examu.
-Whatever the EBITDA contribution or PET contribution is coming is from the ex demo.
-The move is not yet participated in EBITDA or PET margin.
-Even the PET margin is negative because of the project cost, depreciation and all that.
-Right.
-So there is a substantial improvement.
-If you see you calculate the number correctly There is a 18 19% EBITDA margin as if we see the X demo.
-So this is the overall good performance across the category.
+Thank you, Avnishji.
+You catch the right thing.
+And I covered this in my opening remarks that we are at the EBITDA ex Jammu whatever the EBITDA contribution or PAT contribution is coming is from the ex Jammu.
+Jammu is not yet participated in EBITDA or PAT margin.
+Even the PAT margin is negative because of the project cost depreciation and all that, right?
+So there is a substantial improvement if you see, you calculated the number correctly, there is 18%, 19% EBITDA margin ex the — if we see the ex Jammu.
+So this is overall good performance across the category, better price realization, support from the API and overall the exports, Sharon, our trade generics business, so every one is contributed in a positive manner.
+Similarly, if you see the ex Jammu number, that is a substantial improvement in that also.

-Yeah.
-If you see the growth conversion that is approximately 30 to 33% of the on average basis material margin is like 30 to 33% once but once the performance of the business, let’s say optimize and give the give in a better territory then it it result in a better EBITDA margin.
-Because like electricity or workman cost, all are the constant.
+So if you see that last quarter, we are somewhere at INR380 crores.
+And this quarter, we are at INR450 crores.
+So even in the PAT margin, the INR17 crores sales improved contributed to the almost INR12 crores in the PAT margin.
+Similarly, when we improved the performance by 10% to 20%, there is a substantial gain in the EBITDA margins.
+If you see the growth conversion that is approximately 32%, 33% of the — on average basis, material margin is like 30% to 33%.
+But once the performance of the business, let’s say, optimize and give in a better territory, then it results in a better EBITDA margin because like electricity or workman cost, all are the constant.

-Avnish
+Avnish Burman

 Lokesh Bhasin

-Avnish
+Avnish Burman

-understood.
+Understood.
 Thank you for the explanation.
-The second question is on.
-If you look at your pure play CMO business, the third party business that you have, can you quantify the volume growth that you’ve seen in this quarter?
+The second question is on — if you look at your pure-play CMO business, the third-party business that you have, can you quantify the volume growth that you’ve seen in this quarter?

 Lokesh Bhasin

-Avnish
+Avnish Burman

 Lokesh Bhasin

-Avnish
+Avnish Burman

-Vinay Lohariwala
+Vinay Kumar Lohariwala

 Thanks.